By: MD Biosciences on Nov 17, 2015 1:10:56 PM

 Analysis of spinal cord mRNA showed increased fractalkine receptor CX3CR1 levels, implying microglia involvement in pain initiation.
 Brain-derived neurotrophic factor (BDNF), thought to be a key player in neuropathic pain, was also elevated.
 Gene expression of acute inflammatory cytokines such as TNFα, IL-1β, CGRP and BDNF from sciatic nerve tissue collected near injury site suggests transient inflammation followed by a persistent high level of neurological markers.

-Drug treatment with gabapentin and morphine resulted in reduced hypersensitivity to von Frey filaments and feather stimuli.
+Drug treatment with positive controls resulted in reduced hypersensitivity to von Frey filaments and feather stimuli.
 This reversal of spontaneous pain-related behavior occurred in a dose-dependant manner.
 Notably, treatment with aprepitant, shown to be effective in rodent models, resembled human clinical trial observations in its lack of analgesic efficacy.

 These results strongly suggest that the pig PNT-induced trauma is a valid translational model for chronic pain induction (chronification).
 It presents a great preclinical model to test the efficacy as well as the safety of new pain therapy candidate drugs.